-If you would like to apply for our current or upcoming Projects click here.
+If you would like to apply for upcoming Projects click here.

 Cory-Jeanne Murakami Houck-Cox, BA, ABT® Affiliate Certified Teacher Levels Primary-5 ABT NTC, is a choreographer, coach, teacher and retired prima ballerina.
 CJ is also certified and licensed in Progressing Ballet Technique®.
 Currently a national Policy Board Member for NDEO, her credits as a Teaching Artist/Adjunct Faculty include: USF, Adams State, LaRoche College, CSULA, LAUSD Adopt-A-School, and Armand Hammer United World College.
 By invitation, she attended the Sundance Choreographer’s Lab and has had two screenplays in finals of the Sundance Screenwriters Lab.
 She was the first ballerina to perform at a Presidential Inaugural Gala Ball.
 She co-created and performed in“Winter War”& “Proud Heritage”, recipients of Irvine Foundation and National Endowment of the Arts, which were presented at the Kennedy Center for the Performing Arts in Washington, D.C..
 Due to her work with children in arts and education, CJ was named an Aspen Institute Scholar Fellow.
 She has been a recipient of the Virginia Governor’s School for the Arts Teacher of Excellence Award.
 She teaches both in Public Schools & Private Sector.
 Due to her deep belief in National Honor Society for Dance Arts (NHSDA), she has helped charter new chapters in private studios and conservatories.
 A Master Teacher for the Florida Performing Arts Assessment, she is currently a national adjudicator for dance and ballet competitions.
 She is a member of IADMS, Classical Dance Alliance, Dance USA, and Americans for the Arts.
 She is an Ambassador for Russian Pointe International.
 She has choreographed for ballet companies, opera, pageants, musical theater, and dance festivals.
 Her choreography has made the YAGP Finals in New York and numerous Overall Awards in various dance competitions.
 Her former students can be found on Broadway or performing and choreographing throughout the world in both classical and contemporary companies.